-If an OWNER/TAXPAYER of real property disagrees with an assessment placed on the property by the PVA office, they should contact the PVA at 859-392-1750 and request a conference for a reduction in the assessment.
-If the PVA and the Owner/Taxpayer can not resolve the dispute on the assessment, then the owner must file out a APPEAL TO LOCAL BOARD OF ASSESSMENT 62F031.
+If an OWNER/TAXPAYER of real property disagrees with an assessment placed on the property by the PVA office, they must contact the PVA at 859-392-1750 and request a conference for a reduction in the assessment.
+If the PVA and the Owner/Taxpayer can not resolve the dispute on the assessment, then the owner must file out a BROCHURE ON LOCAL BOARD OF ASSESSMENT APPEALS.
 The appeal must be submitted to the County Clerk no later than one working day following the conclusion of the open inspection period.

 The LEGAL REQUIREMENT of the Board is to arrive at the fair market value of the property set forth in the appeal.